ubc-library-rc/data-analysis-r/shiny/introduction.md

 ---
 layout: default
-title: Web Apps with R Shiny
+title: Web Apps with Shiny
 nav_order: 8
 has_children: true
 has_toc: false